bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

 The setup so far is sufficient if you want to run [moblab_RunSuite](https://chromium.googlesource.com/chromiumos/third_party/autotest/+/master/server/site_tests/moblab_RunSuite/) against it.
-This test bootstraps the moblab setup (independent of whether it's a VM setup or a real moblab device connected to other real DUTs).
+This test bootstraps the moblab setup (independent of whether it's a VM or a real moblab device connected to other real DUTs).

 If you want to use this moblab VM setup for local development, you need to bootstrap it yourself.
-One way to do this to simply run a moblab_RunSuite test against the setup before you begin
+One way to do this is to simply run a moblab_RunSuite test against the setup before you begin.
 ```
 cros_sdk -- test_that --no-quickmerge -b moblab-generic-vm localhost:16482 \
     moblab_DummyServerNoSspSuite --args 'services_init_timeout_m=10 \
     target_build="betty-paladin/R66-10406.0.0-rc2" \
-    test_timeout_hint_m=101' \
+    test_timeout_hint_m=101'
 ```
 This test takes a while to run (~30 minutes) because it stages the requested DUT VM image from Google Storage onto the moblab's devserver cache, and provisions